-"When you are ready to NOT screw up your car or truck by attempting to remove the emblems and badges from your car yourself!"
+"When you are ready to NOT screw-up your car or truck by attempting to remove the emblems and badges yourself!"

 Having removed the emblems and badges from cars throughout Orange County for over 20 years, I have performed this service to perfection more times than I can count.

-You can see just a tiny fraction of the endless cars and trucks I have personally removed and often replaced with updated versions.
+You can see just a tiny fraction of the endless cars and trucks I have personally removed, as well as some that I have often replaced with updated versions.

 The Chevy truck above already had the black bow tie from the factory, but the owner wanted the designating trim level badges removed.